gadget-inc/ggt/.changeset/esbuild.md

 "ggt": patch
 ---

-Use esbuild to bundle code and packages
+Use esbuild to bundle, minify, and tree-shake code and dependencies